How to make Breznknödel – Bavarian soft pretzel dumplings.

 How to Make Pretzel Dumplings

 - Prep.
 To begin slice the pretzels (or rolls) thinly as seen below or cube them into bite size pieces.
-Place them in a deep bowl and pour over warm milk over them.
+Place them in a deep large bowl and pour over warm milk over them.
 Press them down so they can soak more evenly and let them rest for 15 minutes.
-In the meantime dice the onion and saute it in the butter until soft (#4 below).
+In the meantime dice the onion and saute it in unsalted butter until soft (#4 below).

 - Boil.
-Using a slotted spoon gently place the pretzel dumplings into boiling salted water.
-Lower the heat to medium and let them poach for about 15 minutes.
-Remove them with a slotted spoon to a warm plate.
-They are ready to serve and are best enjoyed warm – see below for traditional options to dish them up.
+Using a slotted spoon gently place the pretzel dumplings into boiling salted water (use a large pot).
+It is a good idea to work in batches.
+Lower to medium heat and let them poach for about 15 minutes.
+Remove them with a slotted spoon to a warm plate or a baking sheet.

 Ways to Serve Pretzel Dumplings

-- slice four warm dumplings into as thin strips as you can, place them in a bowl
+slice four warm dumplings into as thin strips as you can, place them in a bowl

-- mix a vinaigrette of 4 tbsp sherry vinegar, 4 tbsp vegetable oil and salt and pepper to taste
+mix a vinaigrette of 4 tbsp sherry vinegar, 4 tbsp vegetable oil and salt and pepper to taste

-- and drizzle over the sliced dumplings, gently mix and let sit for 15 minutes
+and drizzle over the sliced dumplings, gently mix and let sit for 15 minutes

-- top with thinly sliced onion rings, cooked Bavarian deli sausage (below shown with bratwurst) and sliced pickles.
+top with thinly sliced onion rings, cooked Bavarian deli sausage (below shown with bratwurst) and sliced pickles.

 Other Recipes You Might Enjoy